 Invited players.
 Users who are invited to a match will receive invitation notifications on their device, as long their notification settings permit it.
 To learn more about how users can modify their notification settings by using the Google Play Games app, see Gaming with Google Play Games.
 Once the user accepts a match invitation, the user is joined to the match as a participant.

 If players choose to invite a specific person to a game, they can invite depending on their account settings, the UI they use, and the game’s scopes, they may have different people available to choose from.

 In general, inviters will always be able to invite recent opponents, and will always be able to automatch players.

 In the Google-supplied default UI, they will also see the “Nearby players” option.

-In the Google-supplied default UI, players with discoverable profiles will see circled friends as well, independent of whether they have the
+In the Google-supplied default UI, players with discoverable profiles will see friends as well.

 In some cases, players may have no default invitable friends.